B171406/python/README.md

 # 1.Question

-1.Find numbers ends with 7 in given list?
+-Find numbers ends with 7 in given list?

 ## Acknowledgements